33 Pictures of Warblers That Will Make You Want to Go Birding

 “This was taken during fall migration.
-I was in my backyard taking pictures of birds when this female American Redstart appeared at my water fountain,” says Linda Petersen.
-“She was very excited to see water and kept hopping back and forth, fanning her tail feathers trying to get brave enough to jump in the water."
+I was in my backyard taking pictures of birds when this female American redstart appeared at my water fountain,” says Linda Petersen.
+“She was very excited to see water and kept hopping back and forth, fanning her tail feathers trying to get brave enough to jump in the water.”
+While warblers don’t usually visit feeders, you can still get pictures of warblers in your backyard.
 Here’s how to attract birds to use a birdbath.

 “I caught a picture of this Kirtland’s warbler at Grant Park in Chicago,” says Jamie Burning.
-“I was surprised to see this bird, as it’s a rare sight around here."
-Check out the most bird-friendly cities in America.
+“I was surprised to see this warbler bird, as it’s a rare sight around here.”
+Meet the cerulean warbler: a sky blue beauty.

 Nancy Tully captured this photo of a magnolia warbler.
 This easy-to-spot warbler spends time in low shrubs and trees.
-During spring migration, magnolia warblers zip through the eastern half of the U.S. on the way to their breeding grounds in Canada and northern states like Minnesota and Wisconsin.”
+During spring migration, magnolia warbler birds zip through the eastern half of the U.S. on the way to their breeding grounds in Canada and northern states like Minnesota and Wisconsin.”